-To investigate the effects of S. pneumoniae infection on the progression of AAD, OVA-sensitised mice were infected 2 days before challenge (fig. 1).
+We previously showed that maximal immune responses to Spn infection occur two days after inoculation [22].
+To investigate the effects of Spn infection on the progression of AAD, OVA sensitised mice were infected 2 days before challenge (Figure 1).
+Infection (Spn+OVA groups) significantly suppressed OVA-induced IL-5 release from MLN T-cells, OVA-specific serum IgG1 titre, the numbers of eosinophils in the blood and BALF, and AHR (reduced resistance and increased compliance) compared to uninfected, allergic (OVA) controls.
+Notably, the levels of eosinophils in the blood were reduced to similar levels to those of the uninfected, nonallergic (Saline) controls.
+By contrast, infection significantly increased OVA-induced IFN-γ release from T-cells.
+OVA-specific-IgG2a was not detected and infection had no effect on the numbers of neutrophils in BALF, eosinophils in peribronchial tissue or goblet cells in airway epithelium (not shown).

-Infection (S. pneumoniae plus OVA groups) significantly suppressed OVA-induced IL-5 release from MLN T-cells, OVA-specific serum IgG1 titre, the numbers of eosinophils in the blood and BALF, and AHR (reduced resistance and increased compliance) compared to uninfected, allergic (OVA) controls.
-Notably, the levels of eosinophils in the blood were reduced to similar levels as those of the uninfected, nonallergic (saline) controls.
-By contrast, infection significantly increased OVA-induced interferon (IFN)- γ release from T-cells.
-OVA-specific IgG2a was not detected and infection had no effect on the numbers of neutrophils in BALF, eosinophils in peribronchial tissue or goblet cells in airway epithelium (data not shown).
+Treatment with killed Spn suppresses the progression of AAD

-Treatment with killed S. pneumoniae suppresses the progression of AAD asthma.
-Therefore, we investigated whether a killed S. pneumoniae formulation could also inhibit the progression of AAD.
-OVA-sensitised mice were inoculated with whole ethanol-killed S. pneumoniae before OVA challenge and the progression of AAD was assessed (fig. 2).
+The protective properties of Spn infection suggest that Spn might have potential as a treatment for asthma.
+Therefore, we investigated whether a killed Spn formulation could also inhibit the progression of AAD.
+OVA-sensitised mice were inoculated with whole ethanol killed Spn before OVA challenge and the progression of AAD was assessed (Figure 2).